gustaebel/passext/README.md

 *passext* is easy to use once it is set up properly.
 At the right side of the location bar there is a gray *P* icon.
 If you click it the passphrase dialog appears that lets you unlock the password database.
-On success the *P* icons turns green.
+On success the *P* icon turns green.

 From now on, everytime you visit a page that has an html password input field